 Ski Runs & Pass Areas

-The Ski region in Val di Fiemme Oberggen covers 5 main ski areas, Alpe Cermis (with access from Cavaleses), Ski Center Latermar (with access from Predazzo, Pampeago and Obereggen), Alpe Lusia ( access from Bellamonte-Castelir or Moena), Passo Rolle and Oclini.
+The Ski region in Val di Fiemme Obereggen covers 5 main ski areas, Alpe Cermis (with access from Cavalese), Ski Center Latemar (with access from Predazzo, Pampeago and Obereggen), Alpe Lusia ( access from Bellamonte-Castelir or Moena), Passo Rolle and Oclini.
 Which covers 100kms of slopes.

 Check with the lift office as kids under 8 ski free if accompanied by an adult buying the same type of ski pass (1 paying adult = 1 free child).
 You must have proof though of their age.